 Deaths like Missandei’s are rooted in the assumption that audiences care more about the white characters than any others.
 True, Missandei isn’t technically the first major character to die in the finale.

 However, she is one of only two Black characters who made it to the series end.
-And while the white supporting characters were all given heroic deaths in battle defending others, Missandei’s death served no real purpose in the story and is a throw-away.
+And while the white supporting characters were all given heroic deaths in battle defending others, Missandei’s death served no real purpose in the story and is basically just a throw-away.

 They have gone from being the “Yellow Peril” in the Silent Era, to probable spies in the Studio Era, to faceless saboteurs, refugees, and convenience store owners in the Television Era.